dan-distributive/onnx-inference-dcp/README.md

 -----------------------------------
 60110.png   8      8      99.9%
 ```
-Browser-based workers are sufficient for testing, but production-scale workflows can use native Docker, Linux, or Windows workers.
+Browser-based DCP Workers are sufficient for testing, but production-scale workflows can use native DCP Docker, Linux, or Windows Workers.
 More information: [DCP Workers](https://distributive.network/workers)

 ## Project Structure
 ```